Sunday 23 September 2012

 "Right shed, hand them over".

 I got to the shed, no sign of any keys.
 A strange constricted feeling comes into my throat.
 I look around the outside of the shed but no sign.
 I looked in the recently tidied shed and there were the keys, safe and sound on top of a box.
 Floods of relief.
 Car unlocked and loaded with scope, bins and jar of mustard for Badger (from my cousin who makes the stuff) and then off down the drive.
-This particular Saturday morning at 6.30am was still and misty with a distinct fresh feel to it but a clear sky and growing light in the East augured well.
+This particular Saturday morning at 6.30am was still and misty with a distinct fresh feel to it but a clear sky and growing light in the east augured well.

-As I headed for Otmoor through the country lanes, the sun rose as an orange globe of glory behind the trees.
-So low on the horizon it flooded the rural Oxfordshire lanes and the car with an intense white light making driving difficult.
-Forty five minutes later and the Black Audi came to rest in the car park at RSPB Otmoor.
-I rendezvoused with Oz, Pete, Andy and a post birthday celebration Badger.
-Happy Birthday Badger.
-We set off up the main track to the Reserve.
+We set off up the main track to the reserve.
 The weather was just glorious, still a little fresh but the wind of the last few days had subsided into gentility and the sun was strengthening all the time.
 Autumn is most definitely here with the hedgerows full of ripening blackberries and slashes of red and orange where the hawthorn berries and rose hips hang heavy in the leaves.
-We scanned Greenaways and the cows lined up at the gate, with heads lowered, scanned us.
+We scanned Greenaways and the cows lined up at the gate and with heads lowered, scanned us.
 Little was to be seen although another sure sign of autumn was the presence of a few Meadow Pipits, flying and making their peeping calls over the grass and Goldcrests calling in the hedgerow behind us.

 With a rustle of a bag Badger produced some vegetarian jelly worms which he had received as a birthday gift.
 I selected a lurid lime green one.
 Very tasty all the same.
-Just before we got to the track leading to the Screens we stopped to scan the posts securing the electric cattle fence.
+Just before we got to the track leading to the viewing screens we stopped to scan the posts securing the electric cattle fence.
 These have been much favoured by Whinchats all week and this morning there were two Whinchats perched atop a post each.
 Numerous birds were also flitting in and out of the reeds behind the posts but these all appeared to be Reed Buntings.Whilst looking at the Whinchats a third chat popped up onto a post, and much to Pete's delight there was a male European Stonechat, resplendent in his black busby, flicking his tail and wings with nervous energy.

 Male European Stonechat @ Otmoor